Where Else Would I Go?

 There are many Christian fellowships that are based around love of Jesus and healthy lifestyles without judgment and guilt trips.
 These may be set up by a major religion or be interdenominational.
 Groups such as Christian Crusade for Christ, Campus Crusade for Christ, Youth for Christ and Couples for Christ have healthy fellowship.
 Whereas the Watchtower has little to offer children many healthy Christian churches organise Sunday school, social occasions, camps and activities for youths.

 Traditionally, Catholics and Protestants taught Eternal Hellfire, another doctrine former Witnesses may find unpalatable.
-Hellfire is not taught by many modern Churches, including Seventh Day Adventists and other Advent Churches, Mormons, Christian Science, Bible Students, Christadelphians, Church of God, Nazarenes, Episcopal Church and Unitarians.
+Hellfire is not taught by many modern Churches, including Seventh Day Adventists and other Advent Churches, Mormons, Bible Students, Christadelphians, Church of God, Nazarenes, Episcopal Church and Unitarians.
 There are also individual congregations within traditional Protestant groups such as Baptist and Lutheran that no longer teach hellfire.
 In 1996 the Anglican Church changed its doctrine from a place of torment to "total non-being".
 For Churches that do not teach hellfire, there are two main lines of reasoning regarding the eternal future of people that were unrighteous whilst on earth;

 - Universal reconciliation; that eventually all will find salvation and reconciliation with God